runadock/docs/docs/DevelopersGuide.md

-		setCmd(List<String> cmd); - commands which should be executed setEnv(List<String> env); - environment variables to be set setName(String name); - an arbitrary name of the container setPlan(String plan); - plan for the container with the possible arguments STARTER (default), DEDICATED setSize(String size); - size of the container with the possible arguments XS (default), S, M, L
+		setCmd(List<String> cmd); - commands which should be executed setEnv(List<String> env); - environment variables to be set setName(String name); - an arbitrary name of the container setSize(String size); - size of the container with the possible arguments XS (default), S, M, L

 There is a further createContainer() method where additionally a Callback object as parameter can be provided: